smartin015/continuousprint/docs/lan-queues.md

 ## Submit a job

-1. Click the checkbox next to the job to select it.
-2. Click the paper airplane icon, then the name of the queue you want to send the job to.

-The job will disappear from the local queue and show up on the LAN queue.
+Submitting a job is as simple as dragging it from the "local" queue to your LAN queue.
+After confirming that you wish to submit your job, the job will disappear from the local queue and show up on the LAN queue.

 !!!
-Tip
-    You can also bulk add queue items by selecting multiple (via the checkbox) and following the same steps.
+Warning

+    Currently, LAN queue submission is somewhat destructive - the job cannot be modified or reverted once it's submitted, only deleted.

+    If you have a very complex job to submit, consider [saving it](/gjob-files) before submission so you have a backup.

 ## Cancel a job

 1. Click the checkbox next to the job in your LAN queue.
-1. Click the trash can icon that appears, or the up-arrow icon to move it back to the local queue.
+1. Click the trash can icon that appears.

-The job will disappear from the LAN queue (arriving back in the local queue if you clicked the arrow).
+The job will disappear from the LAN queue and no longer be printed.
+Note that a job may not be deleted if a printer is actively printing it.